 If you cease to be a student of the University, because for example you withdraw or the University terminates your registration, you may still be liable for any outstanding fees and charges.

-Full details of the University’s regulations relating to deposits, fees and charges are set out in Council Ordinance 10 and Senate Regulation 10.
+Full details of the University’s regulations relating to deposits, fees and charges are set out in Council Ordinance 10 and Student Financial Policy.
 This sets out the circumstances in which sums paid to the University will be refunded.
 It also sets out the potential consequences if you fail to make payment such as the University’s ability to terminate your registration and/or to withhold awards.
 In addition, non-payment of fees and/or charges could result in the University taking legal action against you to recover outstanding amounts.

 8. Data protection